david-yost/BookNotes/team-topologies.md

 - An enabling team is composed of specialists in a given technical or product domain and help bridge capability gaps on the stream aligned teams
 - They research, try out options, and make informed suggestions on adequate tooling, practices, frameworks, and any other ecosystem choices around the application stack

+ TODO: Finish chapter 5 notes starting from page 87

+### Chapter 6 - Choose Team-First Boundaries

+- Many problems that arise in delivering software come from poorly defined boundaries or areas of responsibility between highly coupled teams.

+#### Types of monoliths

+1. Application Monolith - A single large application with many dependencies and responsibilities that is deployed all at once and the system is unavailable during deploy.
+2. Joined-at-the-database Monolith - Several applications that are all sharing the same database schema, making it difficult to test and release new changes separately.
+3. Monolithic Builds (Rebuild Everything) - One massive CI runs the build for everything every time instead of standard dependency management mechanisms like packages or containers.
+4. Monolithic (Coupled) Releases - Services that can be built separately but must be deployed with dependent services in a static environment together.
+5. Monolithic Model (Single View of the World) - This is a software model that forces a single domain language and format across many different contexts.
+6. Monolithic Thinking (Standardization) - A "one size fits all" approach that puts restrictions on what technologies teams can use and how they can use them in an attempt to minimize variation.
+7. Monolithic Workplace (Open-Plan Office) - An open office floor plan where everyone is in the same geographic location with workspaces separated by cubicles or barriers.
+Colocation of purpose is what's important, not colocation of bodies.

+#### Fracture Planes

+> A fracture plane is a natural seam in the software system that allows the system to be split easily into two or more parts.

+- It is usually best to align software boundaries with the different business domain areas.

+##### Types of Fracture Planes

+1. Fracture Plane: Business Domain Bounded Context - The boundaries should be defined by a business-domain bounded context.

+> "a concept may appear to be atomic just because we have a single word to cover it.
+Look hard enough and you will find seams where you can fracture that concept." - Michael Nygard

+2. Fracture Plane: Regulatory Compliance - Highly regulated industries with standards that are dictated for compliance.
+It can make sense to break of a regulatory compliance focused team (credit card payment focused for instance) that focuses specifically on the compliance concerns that don't need to impact the rest of the application.

+3. Fracture Plane: Change Cadence - When different parts of a monolith are updated at different rates you can split out areas of functionality based on how often they need to be released.
+Quarterly monthly reports do not need to hold up other fixes and enhancements that can be delivered daily or weekly.

+4. Fracture Plane: Team Location - Splitting up teams and their functional focus based on their location.
+Time Zones are one of the most important considerations but being physically present in the same office space or fully remote with standardized communication channels for all are the 2 best approaches.

+5. Fracture Plane: Risk - Looking for areas that have disparate risk profiles is another way to approach splitting things up.
+Some areas of the application may have higher risk due to regulatory concerns or the size of user based that rely on it.

+6. Fracture Plane: Performance Isolation - Areas of an application that may require a high degree of resilience and scalability can be split off from application segments that are more stable.

+7. Fracture Plane: Technology - When technology is older and less automation friendly and needs specialized skills or testing it can be a good dividing line.
+Also, when a technology is different enough from the rest of the tech stack that removing it can significantly reduce the cognitive complexity for a team.

+8. Fracture Plane: User Personas - Finding dividing lines for application functionality based on sets of users.
+For instance a free tier user vs a paid subscription user, or a novice user vs an expert level user.

+- Does the resulting architecture support more autonomous teams and less cognitive load?
+- Could we as a team, effectively consume or provide this subsystem as a service?